amygao9/Spendrs/README.md

 **Profile**
  - http://localhost:3000/profile for your own profile or http://localhost:3000/profile/kungpaoamygao for another user's profile
- - Spndr users can view have their own user profile, with the option to add a display photo and have their name public to all users.
+ - Spndr users can view have their own user profile with all of the user's posts, with the option to add a display photo.
 They can edit their bio and username through the profile tab.
 In addition, users can view their followers/following and access their friends' profiles as well.
+- By clicking on the followers/following, there are direct links to other member's profiles.

 **Settings**
  - http://localhost:3000/settings